Skip to main content

 The Bookmark Entity

-The Bookmark class in app/models/bookmark.py is the central entity.
+The Bookmark class in app/models/bookmark.py is the central entity of the system.
 It represents a saved URL along with its associated metadata and organizational state.

 Lifecycle and State Transitions

 A bookmark's visibility is managed through the BookmarkStatus enum, which defines three states: ACTIVE, ARCHIVED, and TRASHED.
-The entity provides explicit methods to transition between these states, ensuring that the updated_at timestamp is refreshed via the internal _touch() method.
+The model provides explicit methods to transition between these states, ensuring that the updated_at timestamp is always synchronized via the internal _touch() helper.

 def archive(self) -> None: